molikto/mlang/README.md

 the conversion from `Abstract` to `Value` is called `eval`, we have currently a compiler by using the Scala compiler directly

-abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way. also it allows syntaxial analysis of dependencies. but it do makes pretty printing complicated?
+abstract and values is "type free", let expressions don't have types, etc. the context will have the types when needed. this is natural in a type directed way

 I think one thing can be done on Abstract is common expression reduction.